burakemir/burakemir.github.io/src/content/post/three_meanings_of_effects.md

 Our mere decision to be tracking effects in the type system leads to more questions: which effects should we track?
 And what should we check?
-Marino and Millstein write about a type and effect checking framework ["A Generic Type-and-Effect System"](https://web.cs.ucla.edu/~todd/research/tldi09.pdf) that we are pretty free to choose, as long as rules for checking and adjusting follow certain rules.
+Marino and Millstein write about a type and effect checking framework ["A Generic Type-and-Effect System"](https://web.cs.ucla.edu/~todd/research/tldi09.pdf) that we are pretty free to choose, as long as rules for checking and adjusting satisfy certain monotonicity properties.

 So it is very easy to state that something is (or should be) an effect.
 Whether that is valuable has to be demonstrated by the rules that make use of the effect information.
 The proof of the